Operational Risks in Neobanks

 • Lack of Awareness: Users may not be aware of the potential risks associated with mobile banking services or the importance of following security protocols.
 This can lead to careless behavior, such as sharing sensitive information or using unsecured networks, which can result in security breaches.

-See also Neobank Market Trends
+See also Neobank Funding and Investment

 To mitigate the risks associated with human error in mobile banking services, financial institutions must prioritize user experience and ensure that their mobile banking apps are intuitive and user-friendly.
 Additionally, comprehensive training programs should be implemented to educate users about the potential risks and best practices for secure mobile banking.
 Regular reminders and prompts can also be incorporated into the app to encourage users to double-check their transactions before finalizing them.